sebazai/phonebook-app/README.md

 # Phonebook app

-CRUD App for managing your phonebook.
+App for managing your contacts.
+Tested with MACBook pro M1, aarch.

+Persists your contacts if you decide to close the environment.

 ## Requirements